scala-steward/scala-fortify-docs/src/main/paradox/index.md

 the `grants:` line of the license.
 You may need to retrieve a new license if the old one was created before mid-July 2017.
 (Note that Lightbend Enterprise Suite trial licenses do not have this grant.)

+Copy and paste the text from that web page into a file in the correct platform-dependent location.
+On MacOS and Linux platforms the default location is `~/.lightbend/license` and on the Windows platform it is `%homePath%\.lightbend\license`.

+You can ask the compiler plugin to look in a different location by specifying `-P:fortify:license=...`, substituting any full path you like for `...`.

 ## Getting and using the translator (via sbt)